thebluenowhere/thebluenowhere.github.io/_posts/2025-08-01-digital-privacy.md

 All this encourages is surveillance of the British citizens, if they'd named it the Online Surveillance Act it would have been more accurate with it's purpose.
 I fear there's worse to come.

-I strongly believe in personal freedom and a level of privacy for each person, with the new restrictions I've ended up deleting social media accounts entirely just out of sheer irritation. i
+I strongly believe in personal freedom and a level of privacy for each person, with the new restrictions I've ended up deleting social media accounts entirely just out of sheer irritation.

 Maybe there's a more honest reason for all these limitations though, it's possible the government decided we all need to go touch grass more often - and that's the real reason for the invasion (probs not lol).